samichougle/OnboardMe/README.md

-# Welcome to My SwiftUI Authentication App
+# Welcome to My SwiftUI Authentication App Called OnbordMe

 This is a simple SwiftUI-based authentication UI featuring a **Welcome Page** where users can enter their **email and password** to sign in or create a new account.